JareD-OnGhub/JaredBASH/README.md

 # JaredBASH
-Attempts at scripts for BASH (Bourne Again SHell) by me
+Attempts at BASH (Bourne Again SHell) scripts by me